-• 80% of the total eligible expenditure.

-The other 20% of the total eligible expenditure must be borne by the applicant.
+- 80% of the total eligible expenditure. - The other 20% of the total eligible expenditure must be borne by the applicant.

 The VAT element must be borne by the applicant (except where it is non-recoverable under National VAT legislation).
-Grant assistance may be provided in respect of non-recoverable VAT.
+Grant assistance may be provided in respect of nonrecoverable VAT.

-10. Financing - Budget
+11. Financing - Budget

-The total public funds allocated for this call is set at €54,000.00 of which 75% will be financed through the EAFRD whilst the remaining 25% will be financed through Malta funds.
+The total allocated funds for this call is set at €56,000 of which 75% will be financed through the EAFRD whilst the remaining 25% will be financed through Malta funds.